niksheridan/niksheridan.github.io/appendices/KB00001_git_cheatsheet.md

 ---
 layout: page
-title: Git Cheatsheet
+title: KB000001 Git Cheatsheet
 ---

-Reference commands for the ones that get fogotten all too often.
+Reference commands for the ones that get forgotten all too often.

 ## Define Identity